MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 An image can now be made from this container.
 This image will behave like a snapshot of the container and can be re-deployed many times.

 To create a new image named 'newimage' use the `New-ContainerImage` command.
-When using this command you will specify the container to capture, a name for the new image, and some additional metadata as seen below.
+When using this command you will specify the container to capture, a name for the new image, and additional metadata as seen below.

 ``` PowerShell
 $newimage = New-ContainerImage -ContainerName MyContainer -Publisher Demo -Name newimage -Version 1.0